Want to have more fun?

 I felt panicked and claustrophobic.
 There was noise coming from everywhere - the radio, the hairdryers, the phone, the other clients and stylists talking as well as my client talking.

 My head was chaotic and it took all of my strength to appear normal to my client and have a conversation with her.
 I felt like I should have won an oscar for my performance until one of my colleagues said "Are you ok?
 I thought you were gonna have a panic attack".
 I'm lucky enough to have never had one but I honestly believe I came close that day.

-I had come to the realisation that the prospect of doing that job for the next 40 years was just not an option for me.
-I had majorly fallen out of love with it.
-The reason being that I had chosen it in the first place because I didn't know what I wanted to do but I knew I'd be good at it.
-I liked the idea of having a skill I could do anywhere in the world - I have always wanted to travel so instead of nurturing my unique gifts and talents and discovering my passions and my purpose, I chose a job that ticked a bunch of boxes.
-I chose something that felt safe and that's a one way ticket to boredom!
+I had come to the realisation that the prospect of just doing this for the next 40 years was just not an option for me.
+The reason being was that I had chosen to do hairdressing in the first place because I didn't know what I wanted to do but I knew I'd be good at it.
+I liked the idea of having a skill I could do anywhere in the world - I have always wanted to travel.
+So I played it safe and chose a job that ticked a bunch of boxes, but choosing something that felt safe was a one way ticket to boredom, apathy, frustration and anxiety!

 The problem was that although it ticked those boxes, it wasn't what I was supposed to be doing with my life and while my conscious mind didn't know that, my intuition did and it was screaming at me to do something about it.

 This is when I trained as a Pilates Instructor.
 At the time I felt like this was a step forward but in reality it was just a step to the side.